-Our Assets Include:
+Our Assets Include

 More than 2 million acres of public land – including 29 state parks, 8 state forests, 50 state game lands and the 500,000-acre Allegheny National Forest.
 We’re the biggest block of green between New York City and Chicago.
 Fifty million people live within a day’s drive of the Pennsylvania Wilds, and a growing number are coming here to do everything from hunt and fish to paddle and bike — enriching experiences that also leave behind valuable dollars in our communities.